Vitesco-Technologies/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you find a [security vulnerability advisory](security/advisories/new)
+If you find a security issue please

 - click issues
 - click report a vulnerability